tiptapinc/zerog/README.rst

             self.set_status(200)
             self.finish()

-See examples_ folder for examples of the geyser system.
+See examples_ folder for examples of the Geyser system.

 Glossary
 ========
+*Job*
-* *Job*: a blueprint for performing work.
+    A blueprint for performing work.
 Jobs can be defined and customized by the developer.
 Workers will pick up jobs from their respective queues and executed, performing the work dictated by the job.
 Jobs are stored in a database to track their progress, results, and errors.
+*Job Schema*
-* *Job Schema*: the predefined attributes for a job.
+    The predefined attributes for a job.
 These are primarily implemented for code readability and job input validation.
+*Queue*
-* *Queue*: a beanstalk tube on which jobs for that queue type will be inserted.
+    A beanstalk tube on which jobs for that queue type will be inserted.
 Workers watch the tubes and pick up jobs as they have capacity.
+*Worker*
-* *Worker*: a process that picks up a job from a queue, instantiates the job, and runs it.
+    A process that picks up a job from a queue, instantiates the job, and runs it.
+*Handler*
-* *Handler*: a Tornado abstraction that is used to create and enqueue jobs based on API calls.
+    A Tornado abstraction that is used to create and enqueue jobs based on API calls.

 .. _examples: https://github.com/tiptapinc/geyser/tree/master/geyser/examples